geniodelmale/ha-addon-orefree/README.md

 The scraper occasionally fails to scrape because of timeout in playwright.
 There might be some funny handling in the website that I am not aware of.
-If the CPU/ memory of the addon goes high, restart it and run the custom service to fill the gaps.
+If the CPU/ memory of the addon goes high, restart it.

 ## MIT License